Homogenization of the Navier-Stokes equations in perforated domains in the inviscid limit: Introduction

 The results of Allaire have been refined in a number of works, for example considering more general distributions of particles, non-homogeneous Dirichlet boundary conditions, the study of higher order approximations and fluctuations.
 We refer to the recent results \cite{DesvillettesGolseRicci08, HillairetMoussaSueur19, GiuntiHoefer19, CarrapatosoHillairet20, HoeferJansen20, Giunti21} and the references therein.

 The homogenization limits for the full instationary Navier-Stokes for \emph{fixed viscosity} correspond to the one of the stationary Stokes equations and are displayed in Figure \ref{fig.regimes}.
 Formally they are obtained by setting $\gamma=0$ in \eqref{Navier.Stokes.approx} and taking the limit $\eps \to 0$.
-The critical regime, $\alpha =3$, leading to the Navier-Stokes-Brinkman equations, has been considered by Feireisl, Ne\v{c}asov\'a and Namlyeyeva in \cite{Feireisl2016}, whereas the subcritical case $\alpha > 3$ and the supercritical case $\alpha \in (1,3)$ has been treated recently by Lu and Yang in \cite{LuYang22}.
+The critical regime, $\alpha =3$, leading to the Navier-Stokes-Brinkman equations, has been considered by Feireisl, Ne\v{c}asov\'a and Namlyeyeva in \cite{Feireisl2016}, whereas the subcritical case $\alpha > 3$ and the supercritical case $\alpha \in (1,3)$ has been treated recently by Lu and Yang in \cite{LuYang23}.

-The case $\alpha = 1$, including the full range of vanishing viscosities $\gamma \in [0,3/2)$ has been treated by Mikelic \cite{Mikelic91}.
+The case $\alpha = 1$, including the full range of vanishing viscosities $\gamma \in [0,3/2)$ has been treated by Mikeli\'c \cite{Mikelic91}.

-We emphasize that the Darcy's law in \cite{LuYang22} and \cite{Allaire90b} are exactly the same as \eqref{Darcy} whereas the Darcy's law in \cite{Tartar80} and \cite{Mikelic91} differ quantitatively, in terms of a different resistance tensor $\mathcal R_{\mathrm{per}}$ which is obtained analogously as $\mathcal R$ from \eqref{def:R} but by solving the Stokes equations in the torus instead of the whole space.
+We emphasize that the Darcy's law in \cite{LuYang23} and \cite{Allaire90b} is exactly the same as \eqref{Darcy} whereas the Darcy's law in \cite{Tartar80} and \cite{Mikelic91} differs quantitatively, in terms of a different resistance tensor $\mathcal R_{\mathrm{per}}$ which is obtained analogously as $\mathcal R$ from \eqref{def:R} but by solving the Stokes equations in the torus instead of the whole space.
+The reason for this difference is that in the case $\alpha = 1$ the particle diameter is comparable to the interparticle distance.
+Therefore, the superposition of friction forces through single particle problems in the whole space (cf. \eqref{w_k}) must be replaced by studying the collective forces through the problem with periodic boundary conditions.
+Mathematically, the analysis of the case $\alpha =1$ is somewhat easier as it only involves two lengthscales, the microscopic lengthscale $\eps$ and the macroscopic lengthscale.
+Since the study of the case $\alpha =1$ requires different corrector problems and is rather well understood, we restrict our attention to $\alpha > 1$ in the present paper.